-To assess our model's ability to refine the graph structure, we compare the graph structure before and after being processed by HGN.
-Specifically, we sample 30 questions with its correct answer from the development set of CommonsenseQA and ask 5 human annotators to evaluate the graph output by GN (with adjacency matrix $A^\text{extract}$ and extracted facts only) and our HGN (with adjacency matrix $A^L$).
-We manually binarizing $A^L$ by removing edges with weight less than $0.01$.
+To assess HGN's ability to refine graph structure, we compare the graph structure before and after being processed by HGN.
+Specifically, we sample 30 questions with its answer from CommonsenseQA's development set and ask 5 human annotators to evaluate the graph output by GN (with adjacency matrix $\mathbf{A}^\text{extract}$ and extracted facts only) and by HGN (with adjacency matrix $\mathbf{A}^L$).
+We manually binarize $\mathbf{A}^L$ by removing edges with weight lower than $0.01$.

 Given a graph, for each edge (fact), annotators are asked to rate its \textbf{validness} and \textbf{helpfulness}.
-The validness score is rated as a binary value in a context-agnostic way: 0 (the fact doesn't make sense), 1 (the fact is generally true).
+The validness score is rated as a binary value in a context-agnostic way: 0 (the fact does not make sense), 1 (the fact is generally true).
 The helpfulness score measures if the fact is helpful for solving the question and is rated on a 0 to 2 scale: 0 (the fact is unrelated to the question and answer), 1 (the fact is related but doesn't directly lead to the answer), 2 (the fact directly leads to the answer).
+Note that the percentage of valid edges can be understood as the precision of graph edges.
+For a given instance, the number of valid edges is proportional to the recall of the edges.
+We also include another metric named ``prune rate'' calculated as: $1-\frac{\text{\# edges in binarized } \mathbf{A}^L}{\text{\# edges in } \mathbf{A}^0}$, which measures the portion of edges assigned very low weights (softly pruned) during training and is only applicable to HGN.

 The mean ratings for 30 pairs of (GN, HGN) graphs by 5 annotators are reported in Table \ref{tab:user_study}.
-We also include another metric named ``prune rate'' calculated as: $1-\frac{\text{\# edges in binarized } A^K}{\text{\# edges in } A^0}$, which measures the portion of edges that are assigned very low weights (softly pruned) during training and is only applicable to HGN.
 The Fleiss' Kappa~\citep{fleiss1971measuring} is 0.51 (moderate agreement) for validness and 0.36 (fair agreement) for helpfulness.
-The graph refined by HGN has both more edges and more valid edges compared to the extracted one.
-The refined graph also achieves a higher helpfulness score.
-These all indicate that our HGN learns a superior graph structure with more helpful edges and less noisy edges, which is the reason for performance improvement over previous works that rely on extracted and static graphs.
-Detailed cases can be found in \sectionref{subsec:Appendix:Case Study}.
+The graph refined by HGN has both more edges and denser valid edges compared to the extracted one.
+The refined graph also achieves a higher average helpfulness score.
+These all indicate that our HGN learns a superior graph structure with more helpful edges and fewer noisy edges, which improves over previous works that rely on extracted and static graphs.
+Detailed cases can be found in Appendix \sectionref{subsec:Appendix:Case Study}.